gideongoddard/freelance-portfolio/src/pages/blog/using-gatsby-netlify-cms-for-non-blog-pages.md

 featuredImage: /assets/gatsby-netlify_cms.png
 featuredImageAlt: Gatsby & Netlify CMS logos
 ---
-Both Gatsby and Netlify CMS have documentation that covers how to set up Netlify CMS on a Gatsby site for the purposes of creating a blog.
+Both Gatsby and Netlify CMS have documentation that covers how to set up Netlify CMS on a Gatsby site in order to source content for a blog.
 You can see these instructions below:

 [Netlify CMS platform instructions for Gatsby](https://www.netlifycms.org/docs/gatsby/)

 [Gatsby instructions for sourcing from Netlify CMS](https://www.gatsbyjs.com/docs/how-to/sourcing-data/sourcing-from-netlify-cms/)

-This uses the Netlify CMS **Folder** collection type.
-What neither Gatsby, nor Netlify CMS docs cover well for beginners is how to source content from Netlify CMS for regular (non-blog) pages using the Netlify CMS **Files** collection type.
+What neither Gatsby, nor Netlify CMS docs cover well for beginners is how to source content from Netlify CMS for regular (non-blog) pages.
+The key difference is that for blog content, you'd be using the Netlify CMS **Folder** collection type, whereas for regular pages, you'd be using the Netlify CMS **Files** collection type.

 Below are the steps for doing so, however they assume that you already have a Gatsby site set up with the `gatsby-source-filesystem` plugin installed and that the site is hosted on Netlify with GitHub CI in place.